alan-turing-institute/census2021-backbrief/deliverables/report.md

 Background
 =========

 In the UK, the national census is carried out every 10 years, in order to measure the population size and demographics.
 In some countries, the census count itself is published; the UK aims to provide a census estimate, adjusted for the "undercount" and "overcount" occurring when people are missed or counted multiple times.
-In 2011, the census questions were asked on paper forms, but in 2021 a combination of online forms and paper forms will be used.
+In 2011, most people filled out the census on provided paper forms, with 16% of respondents choosing to do so online.
+A key difference in 2021 will be that online forms will be the default, with paper forms only being provided upon request.

 To calculate the census estimates, an independent enumeration of a sample of 1% of postcodes known as the Census Coverage Survey (CCS) is carried out.
 This takes place after the census and involves in-person interviews carried out at the selected addresses; data from the occupants is obtained for a small selection of the core census fields: first name, surname, date of birth, sex, marital status, address and occupation.